AlanMorel/wasdWithMe/README.md

 ## Live Demo

 Check out our live demo hosted on [Heroku](http://wasdwithme.herokuapp.com/).
+Please note that the code uploaded on Heroku is usually slightly outdated compared to this repository and therefore not an accurate representation of the complete product.

 ## License